PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-12 06:10:17
+Last updated: 2024-04-12 06:13:46
-Random Quote: A good lord comforts and protects the weak and helpless.  -  Maester Luwin
+Random Quote: February 13th.
+A magical night, where a ten has the self esteem of a four and the depraved enthusiasm of a two. - Barney Stinson